 To start this discussion off, we’re going to need to take a look at the source of this idea.
 This militant avoidance of negativity has its roots in the law of attraction.
-This law states that energy attracts it’s like.
+This law states that energy attracts its like.
 The energy that you hold and focus on is the energy you will get more of.
 If you focus on how loved you feel, you will attract more love.
 If you feel abundant, you will find yourself living in abundance.
-Many spells work using this principle.
+Plenty of people perform spells using this principle.
 The problem comes when we apply this idea to negative thinking.

 If you focus on how broke you are, will you attract more financial troubles?
 According to the law of attraction, yes you will.
-It’s easy to see why this would lead people to try and avoid negative focus and while this can work in some instances, trying to implement this idea as a blanket policy leads to problems.
-Not the least of which is a disturbing trend of victim blaming within our communities.
+It’s easy to see why this would lead people to try to avoid negative focus and while this can work in some instances, trying to implement this idea as a blanket policy leads to problems.
+Not the least of which is a disturbing trend of victim-blaming within our communities.

-When someone in a magical community has some misfortune befall them, often they’re met with sympathy to their face but I’ve heard more than my fair share of whispers behind peoples backs about how they manifested their own pain.
-Whether it be cancer, a cheating partner, financial trouble, or otherwise, somehow people find a way to blame this person for energetically attracting their own suffering.
-Even in instances where it is true, this kind of holier than thou victim blaming is toxic.
+When someone in a magical community has some misfortune befall them, often they’re met with sympathy to their face but I’ve heard more than my fair share of whispers behind peoples backs about how they “manifested their own pain”.
+Whether it be cancer, a cheating partner, financial trouble, or something else entirely, somehow people find a way to blame this person for energetically attracting their own suffering.
+Even in instances where it is true, this kind of holier than thou victim-blaming is toxic.
 It destroys any space that the victim may have found for healing and growth within their community and ensures that they will feel unsupported, alone, and ashamed.
 This is not what spiritual communities are for!
 We should be supporting and loving each other through our misfortunes and mistakes, not using our knowledge of universal powers to feel superior to others.

-Add to that the fact that negativity is far less powerful than positive emotion.
-While yes, it is entirely possible to manifest shitty things in your life, it takes a HUGE amount more focus to do so than it does positive focus.
-More than likely, if you’re manifesting unwanted things in your life, it’s not the conscious negative thoughts that are causing the unwanted things, it’s the beliefs that you hold in your subconscious that are presenting a much larger amount of energy without you even being aware of it.
+Add to that the fact that banal negativity is far less powerful than positive emotion.
+While yes, it is entirely possible to attract shitty things into your life, it takes a HUGE amount more focus to do so than it does positive focus.
+More than likely, if you’re attracting unwanted things in your life, it’s not the conscious negative thoughts that are causing the unwanted situation, it’s the beliefs that you hold in your subconscious that are presenting a much larger amount of energy without you even being aware of it.
 And in the pursuit of rewriting these beliefs, your negative thoughts are actually clues helping you to uncover those subconscious patterns.

 Adding Fuel To The Fire

 Even if we ignore the fact that this concept causes discord in our communities, trying to get rid of your negative thinking patterns can actually do the exact opposite of what you intend.
 Why?
-Because when you resist something you give it energy.
+Because when you resist something, you give it energy.
 The very act of trying to rid yourself of negative thoughts and emotions gives those thoughts and emotions more power.
 You’re only adding fuel to the fire by focusing your attention on trying to never be negative.
 Remember the example above where we discussed how focusing on being broke will only lead to more financial trouble?
 The same rule applies here.
-If you’re constantly focusing on how much you’re trying not to be negative you’re only going to become a match to more negative thoughts, and they’re probably going to be negative thoughts about how bad you feel that you can’t get rid of your negative thoughts.
+If you’re constantly focusing on how much you’re trying not to be negative, you’re only going to end up with more negative thoughts, and they’re probably going to be negative thoughts about how bad you feel that you can’t get rid of your negative thoughts.

 As if all of that wasn’t enough, we literally cannot get rid of all negative thoughts.
 It’s just not possible.
-You’re fighting a losing battle against your own base nature and when you do that you will always lose.
+You’re fighting a battle against your own base nature and when you do that, you will always lose.
 Besides, negative thinking is actually a GOOD thing in many cases!